Meihua35/Autumn-Begonia-Sources/README.md

 - The Struggle Against the Right Wing of the Guomindang (Mao, 1924)
 - Chen Duxiu's "Revolutionary Romanticism" and the Dilemmas of the "Great Revolution" (1924-1927) (Fu, 2006), p.
 43-61
 - An Unofficial History of the Revolution (Feng, 1948)
+- Chen Yuhuan 陈予欢 - 云南讲武堂将帅录 Records of Generals and Commanders of Yunnan Military Academy
+- Chen Yuhuan - 中国留学日本 陆军士官学校将帅录 Chinese Studying in Japan, Records of Generals and Commanders of Army Officer Academy (IJAA)
+- Chen Yuhuan - Records of Generals and Commander of the Army University
+- Chen Yuhuan - The Huangpu Military Academy
+- David Peter Barrett - SOCIALISM, MARXISM AND COMMUNISM IN THE THOUGHT OF HU HAN-MIN (1978)
+- Lau Yee Cheung - Hu Han-min AS cholar-Revolutionary in Contemporary China (1978)
+- Brian Kai Hin Tsui  - China’s Forgotten Revolution: Radical Conservatism in Action, 1927-1949 (2013)